Steven Donziger in Washington: Linking Global Battles to America’s Toxic Legacies

-Helping Ecuador take on Chevron
+Helping Ecuador Take On Chevron

-"I'm a lawyer that just came off 993 days of home detention and went to prison for 45 days after helping indigenous peoples take on Chevron and win 9.5 billion dollars.
-I'm so damn proud of what these communities and the legal team accomplished.
-I'm proud that they felt so threatened by how we have the power to do what we did," said Donziger
+Now, standing in Freedom Plaza, Donziger’s voice carried both exhaustion and pride.
+“I’m a lawyer that just came off 993 days of home detention and went to prison for 45 days after helping Indigenous peoples take on Chevron and win $9.5 billion,” he told the crowd.
+“I’m so damn proud of what these communities and the legal team accomplished.
+I’m proud that they felt so threatened by how we have the power to do what we did.”

 Stel Bailey